Everything You Need to Know About Law Firm SEO

 - Writing a great article that is then used as a reference

-- Beg your cousin who has a website
+- Begging your cousin or anyone else who has a website

-I’m not going to cover them all here, but I recommend this guide to link building from Moz if you are interested in deepening your knowledge.
+We won’t cover all of the ways to build links here, but this guide to link building from Moz is a great resource if you are interested in deepening your knowledge.

-Our standard advice for lawyers who want to do their own SEO is applicable here: start small and be consistent.
+Our standard advice for lawyers who want to do their own SEO is always applicable: start small and be consistent.

 Over time, you’ll begin to build authority.
-Combined with high-quality content, this combination will give you an unparalleled advantage over the competition!
+Combined with high-quality content, backlinks will help give you an unparalleled advantage over the competition!

 An internal link is a connection between two different pages on the same website.